ORGANIZERS - Organizational And Administrative Procedures

-All or part of an event may be postponed or canceled if a provision for doing so is made in the Supplementary Regulations for the event or if the Chief Steward and Safety Steward (in full agreement) order that all or part of the event be postponed or cancelled for reasons of safety or forces beyond their control.
+All or part of an event may be postponed or canceled if a provision for doing so is made in the Supplementary Regulations for the event or if the Event Lead and Safety Steward (in full agreement) order that all or part of the event be postponed or cancelled for reasons of safety or forces beyond their control.

 A. If an entire event (all classes, all sessions) is postponed for more than 24 hours, it is considered to be cancelled, and entry fees shall be returned.
 If an event is cancelled during the competition, then the entry fees should be prorated by time and a reasonable portion of the entry fee returned.

 B. Notification of cancellation must be sent to email@example.com no later than 14 days after the event is cancelled.

 This page reserved for Regional Event information for Officials.

 This page is reserved for organizational information for Tire Rack Time Trials National Tour presented by Hagerty events.